 Andinet Asmamaw Enquobahrie

-"What shipping production AI in regulated, safety-critical environments teaches you is that the hard part is never the model.
-It's the infrastructure, the evaluation rigor, the governance, the observability, and the ability to work across engineering, clinical, and business teams simultaneously."
+"What shipping software and AI solutions in regulated, safety-critical environments teaches you is that the hard part is never the model or the algorithm.
+It's the infrastructure, the evaluation rigor, the regulatory compliance, the testing and validation, the governance, the observability, and the ability to work across engineering, clinical, and business teams simultaneously."

 About